 “If I needed you, would you come to me?
 Would you come to me for to ease my pain?” they ask each other on-stage.
 The singers may be Belgian, but those American blues have rarely felt so raw.
 A jukebox of painful honesty, every banjo and fiddle-filled cover is a three-minute window into the characters’ devastation.
 Think Blue Valentine with country music.
 Bluegrass Valentine.

-Watch the film, buy the CD, then congratulate yourself every time you manage to listen to Wayfaring Stranger on the bus without weeping.
+Watch the movie, buy the CD, then congratulate yourself every time you manage to listen to Wayfaring Stranger on the bus without weeping.

 4. Iron Man 3 (Brian Tyler)